Diagrammatic Monte Carlo algorithm for the resonant Fermi gas: Diagrammatic framework

 \subsection{Feynman rules for the skeleton diagrams}

-Bold diagrammatic Monte Carlo works with skeleton diagrams built on fully dressed (bold) lines.
+Bold diagrammatic Monte Carlo works with skeleton diagrams built with fully dressed (bold) lines.
 For the unitary Fermi gas, we use diagrams built from the bold single-particle propagator $G_{\sigma}$ and the bold pair propagator $\Gamma$ defined above.
-The first diagrams expressing the single-particle self-energy $\Sigma$ in terms of $G$ and $\Gamma$ are \be \fgies{Sig_skelet.pdf}{0.4}{0mm} \ee while the first diagrams for the pair self-energy $\Pi$ are \be \fgies{Pi_skelet.pdf}{0.35}{0mm} \ee In summary, the propagators $G$ and $\Gamma$ are expressed in terms of the self-energies $\Sigma$ and $\Pi$ through the Dyson equations (\ref{eq:dyson_G},\ref{eq:dyson_Gamma}), and the self-energies are themselves expressed in terms of the propagators through the diagrammatic expansions ~(\ref{eq:Sig_skele},\ref{eq:Pi_skele}).
+The first diagrams expressing the single-particle self-energy $\Sigma$ in terms of $G$ and $\Gamma$ are \be \fgies{Sig_skelet-1.png}{0.4}{0mm} \ee while the first diagrams for the pair self-energy $\Pi$ are \be \fgies{Pi_skelet-1.png}{0.35}{0mm} \ee In summary, the propagators $G$ and $\Gamma$ are expressed in terms of the self-energies $\Sigma$ and $\Pi$ through the Dyson equations (\ref{eq:dyson_G},\ref{eq:dyson_Gamma}), and the self-energies are themselves expressed in terms of the propagators through the diagrammatic expansions ~(\ref{eq:Sig_skele},\ref{eq:Pi_skele}).

-Since the Feynman rules for these diagrammatic expansions are the ones which our algorithm has to obey, we describe them in some detail.
-We define the order $N$ of a skeleton diagram through the number of $\Gamma$-lines: a $\Sigma$-diagram contains $N$ such lines and a $\Pi$-diagram contains $N-1$ such lines.
-Let us use the notation $Q$ to denote either $\Sigma_\sigma$ or $\Pi$, and let $\Sr_Q$ be the set of all skeleton diagram topologies for $Q$, meaning that all these diagrams are irreducible with respect to cutting any two internal lines of the same type ({\it i.e.} the diagram should remain connected if one cuts two $G_{\sigma}$ lines or two $\Gamma$ lines).
+Since the Feynman rules for these diagrammatic expansions are the ones which our algorithm has to obey, we describe them in some detail. {\bl The goal is to express the sum $\Sigma_\sigma^{{\bl(N)}}$ or $\Pi^{\bl(N)}$ of all order-$N$ skeleton diagrams.} We define the order $N$ of a skeleton diagram through the number of $\Gamma$-lines: a $\Sigma$-diagram contains $N$ such lines and a $\Pi$-diagram contains $N-1$ such lines.
+Let us use the notation ${\mathcal Q}$ to denote either $\Sigma_\sigma^{{\bl(N)}}$ or $\Pi^{\bl(N)}$, and let $\Sr_\Qr$ be the set of all skeleton diagram topologies for $\Qr$, meaning that all these diagrams are irreducible with respect to cutting any two internal lines of the same type ({\it i.e.} the diagram should remain connected if one cuts two $G_{\sigma}$ lines or two $\Gamma$ lines).
 We shall use the shorthand notation $Y=(\pp;\tau_1,\tau_2)$ for the external diagram variables.
-Clearly, $Q(Y)= Q(p,\tau_1-\tau_2)$.
+Clearly, $\Qr(Y)= \Qr(p,\tau_1-\tau_2)$.